my-language-skills/books4languages-root-child-theme-for-pressbooks/README.md

 ## Description

 With use of this child theme you will receive all the Books for languages front end modifications.
-The child theme requires pressbooks-book theme (McLuhan) installed and other plugins for the activation of all the features.
+The child theme requires pressbooks-aldine theme (Aldine) installed.

 ## Installation

 1. Upload theme folder to /wp-content/themes/ folder in your web-site file-system.
 1. Activate it from 'Themes page' in your website.

+## Changes comparing to parent theme

+* Changed logo in header (static image)
+* Footer (links of Books4Languages and images)
+* Catalog page (license and subject filters eleminated)

 ## Frequently Asked Questions